bluebanquise/bluebanquise/resources/documentation/deploy_cluster.rst

 Get managements playbook
 ------------------------

+If you used the bootstrap script, you already have the managements.yml playbook into *~/bluebanquise/playbooks/* folder.
+You can skip this step.

 We are going to use the provided default playbook.
 This playbook will install most of the **CORE** roles.
 Enough to deploy first stage of the cluster.

-Copy example playbook managements to */etc/bluebanquise/playbooks/*:
+Copy example playbook managements to *~/bluebanquise/playbooks/*:

 .. code-block:: bash

-  mkdir /etc/bluebanquise/playbooks/
+  mkdir ~/bluebanquise/playbooks/
-  cp -a /etc/bluebanquise/resources/examples/simple_cluster/playbooks/managements.yml /etc/bluebanquise/playbooks/
+  cp -a ~/bluebanquise/resources/examples/simple_cluster/playbooks/managements.yml ~/bluebanquise/playbooks/

 Then, we will ask Ansible to read this playbook, and execute all roles listed inside on management1 node (check hosts at top of the file).